-Taxation In Dubai
+Taxation In Abu Dhabi

 • Oil- and gas-producing companies pay tax at rates specified in the relevant concession agreement.

-Oil companies also pay royalties on production;
+Oil companies are also liable to pay royalties on production;

-A “chargeable person” means a body corporate wherever incorporated, or each and every branch thereof, that carries out trade or business at any time during a given income tax year through a permanent establishment situated within the emirate, whether directly or through the agency of another body corporate (and not entitled under an agreement with the ruler of Dubai to an exemption from liability to income tax).
+A “chargeable person” means a body corporate wherever incorporated, or each and every branch thereof, that carries out trade or business at any time during a given income tax year through a permanent establishment situated within the emirate, whether directly or through the agency of another body corporate (and not entitled under an agreement with the ruler of Abu Dhabi to an exemption from liability to income tax).
 Two or more such branches of a body corporate so carrying out trade shall each be treated as separate chargeable persons.
-The fact that a body corporate has a secondary body corporate carrying out trade or business through a permanent establishment in the emirate shall not in itself constitute that parent body corporate as a chargeable person.
+The fact that a body corporate has a secondary body corporate carrying on trade or business through a permanent establishment in the emirate shall not in itself constitute that parent body corporate as a chargeable person.